-Atlantic Airways was established in order to develop the Faroese airline industry and airline services, and through this establish a competent aviation environment in the Faroe Islands.
+Atlantic Airways was established in order to develop a Faroese airline industry and aviation, and in doing so to establish a professional aviation environment in the Faroe Islands.

 Since the company's establishment in 1987, it has grown from a small company with one aircraft and limited capabilities to a company, which operates several aircraft and helicopters.
-At year-end 2017, Atlantic Airways had 180 full-time equivalent employees, and operated 3 aircraft and 2 helicopters.
+At year-end 2018, Atlantic Airways had 184 full-time equivalent employees, and operated 3 aircrafts and 2 helicopters.

-In 2017, the airline updated its goals and objectives.
 Atlantic Airways exists to connect the Faroe Islands to the world, to tie the islands closer together and for safety.
 Atlantic Airways operates a regular, flexible and diverse route network from the Faroe Islands with competitive prices.
 The airline uses state of the art technology and equipment, and it uses fully modern communication services.
 The customer is at the centre of all our activities.
 We work closely with customers and the community to better our services and experiences.

-For Atlantic Airways safety comes first, regularity is a constant goal, the customer is at the centre of all matters, the employees are skilled and service-minded, and the results create value.
+For Atlantic Airways, safety comes first, regularity is a constant goal, the customer is at the centre of all matters, the employees are skilled and service-minded, and the results create value.
 The company's field of activities is scheduled flights and helicopter flights with the Faroe Islands as our cornerstone, as well as charter flights using excess capacity.
 In addition, the field of activities are developed from the airline's core competences and we participate in the development of the tourism industry, cargo transportation and other forms of transportation.

-In the airline's stated objectives, the scheduled flights are divided into Denmark, NORTH and SUN routes and the number of low-price tickets has increased significantly, both on the Denmark routes and on the NORTH routes.
+In the airline's stated objectives, the scheduled flights are divided into Denmark, NORTH and SUN routes, in addition to the new destinations of Paris and the planned destination of New York.
+The number of low-price tickets has increased significantly, both on the Denmark route and on the NORTH routes.
 The NORTH routes have improved connection between the Faroe Islands and the neighbouring countries of Iceland, Norway and Scotland significantly.
 Helicopter rescue services and scheduled services are today conducted with modern helicopters, which has increased the service level significantly for the remoter parts of the islands, as well as for sailors and other travellers.